 To chelate something means to grab or bind, typically forming a magnetic bond between two molecules.
 Chelation Therapy has come to mean taking EDTA (ethylenediaminetetraacetic acid)—and injecting it into the bloodstream to remove heavy metals from the body.
-When EDTA is injected into the body, it “binds” heavy metals such as lead, mercury, nickel, cadmium, arsenic, and aluminum.
-These Metal-EDTA complexes are removed from the body through the kidneys.
+When EDTA is injected into the body, it binds up to 8 metal ions such as lead, mercury, nickel, cadmium, arsenic, or aluminum.
+These Metal-EDTA complexes are removed from the body effortlessly through the kidneys.
 There is no processing required of these metal complexes by the kidneys, no metabolism, no detoxifying, etc.

-EDTA has a preference for different metal ions and based on the concentration in the body and the affinity coefficient, it will remove these toxic metals from the body in a systematic manner.
-Chelation Therapy is usually given in a series of treatments with a urine test for the heavy metals before and after treatment.
+EDTA has a preference for different metal ions and based on the concentration in the body and the affinity [attraction]; it will remove these toxic metals from the body in a systematic manner.
+Chelation Therapy has typically been given in a series of IV treatments with a urine test for the heavy metals before and after treatment.

 Heavy metals are everywhere- they are in our air, in our food, and in our water.
 We are all exposed to them.
 I believe that there is a genetic defect in some individuals that causes them to hold on to these metals more than others; as we are all exposed to these same metals in our environment, but not everyone holds on to them to the same degree.
 Women hold onto metals more than men.

 They took the lead out of our gasoline in the 1970’s…where did all that lead go; it was exhausted out of our vehicles into the air to settle on the earth along our highways.
 In the majority of our country, the farmers’ fields are along those highways, so the lead is in the earth and gets into our water supply and ends up in our food chain.